VolkovLabs/business-app/README.md

 ## Docker image

-We use custom build Docker image for all our projects and keep it up-to-date with the latest version of Grafana.
+We use the custom Docker image for all our projects and keep it up-to-date with the latest version of Grafana.

 ```sh
 docker pull ghcr.io/volkovlabs/app:latest